 About me

-I’m Espe (she/her), a PhD student in Psycholinguistics at the School of Philosophy, Psychology and Language Sciences (UoE, UK).
-I am pretty much interested in anything (and I could just leave it there), but I can usually be found thinking about paralinguistic cues, social cognition, and pragmatics.
-In my thesis, I am exploring (with the great help of my supervisors, Martin Corley and Hannah Rohde) the biases elicited by filled pauses (uh or um, for example) at the lexical and pragmatic level, with a focus on the timecourse of the integration of these biases.
-What makes someone expect me or not to say accordion (but not train) when I am disfluent?
+I did my PhD in Psycholinguistics at the School of Philosophy, Psychology and Language Sciences (UoE, UK).
+In my thesis, I explored (with the great help of my supervisors, Martin Corley and Hannah Rohde) the biases elicited by filled pauses (uh or um, for example) at the lexical and pragmatic level, with a focus on the timecourse of the integration of these biases.
+What makes someone expect me (or not) to say accordion (but not train) when I am disfluent?
 Would they also use my hesitation to infer that I am lying?
-I am currently also working on a SGSSS-funded project looking at the processing of the discourse marker ‘er’ in Dutch with Rob Hartsuiker.

 I enjoy coding, teaching, and their intersection.
 I usually work on Python and R for my research, and share my materials, code and results on OSF for transparency.
 Likewise, I really like talking and learning about stats, and I usually fall down these rabbit holes when doing research.